 Pumpkin pie is a custard, made of eggs and milk.
 Would you leave a quiche or cooked egg dish out overnight?
 No. Clearly not advisable.
 Get that pie into the fridge within 2 hours.
 We love it cold out of the icebox but you can always warm it up a bit in the oven if you prefer.

-How Do You Reheat Pumpkin Pie?
+How to Reheat Pumpkin Pie

 If you or your guests like a warm slice of pumpkin pie then preheat the oven to 350°F/175°C. Place the pie on a sheet pan and lightly cover with foil and heat for 15-18 minutes.